SiriDB/siridb-server/help/help_count_shards.md

 Syntax:

-	count shards [where ...]
+	count shards [size] [where ...]

-Count shards returns the number of shards in the SiriDB cluster.
-When using multiple pools with replicas this answer can be different depending on which server is answering.
+Count shards returns the number of shards on all *online* servers in a SiriDB cluster.
+This means that offline servers are ignored and replica servers are included in the query.
-This difference can happen because one server can have points for series in its buffer while the replica has send the points to shards.
-Note that the difference can be even bigger when servers in a cluster are using different buffer sizes. (view buffer size on each server:
-`list servers name, buffer_size`)
+Its also possible to count the shards size in case you want to see the amount of disk-space shards are using.

 Example:

 	# Get number of shards
 	count shards

-	# Get number of shards which are larger then 1GB
+	# Get number of shards for the current points. (assuming you have
+	# no shards for points in the future)
-	count shards where size > 1024 ** 3
+	count shards where end > now

+	# Get the ammount of disk space (in bytes) which shards are using
+	# on server01.
+	count shards size where server == 'server01'

-Example output:
+Example output (count shards):

 	{"shards": 51}

+Example output (count shards size):

+    {"shards_size": 355243846}